 Detailed Resident Qualifications

 Final recommendation will depend on level of income, verification of rental history, and credit history.
+A higher deposit totaling up to one month of rent at the full regular rental rate may be requested if applicant does not meet CPM’s minimum standards for credit and/or rental history.
 Full-time students may provide current higher-education-institution student-loan documentation along with bank statements to verify applicable income.

 Must be at least 18 years of age.

 Net monthly income must be (2) times the amount of rental price, which is based on current market averages.
 If requested documentation or other application information is not received within 2 business days of when deposit was paid, CPM reserves the right to refund your holding deposit and offer your unit to another applicant.

 When applying, it is the obligation of the applicant to provide proof of employment.
 Employment requirements may be waived for full-time higher-education students.
 Proof of current enrollment status and co-signer will be required.

 If currently employed: applicant must show 30 days of current and verifiable income from the same source (paystubs are best).The 30 days is calculated backward from the application-review date.

 If self-employed or employed by a relative: a copy of the previous year’s 1099 will be requested, along with paystubs or sequential deposit statements.

 If employment is pending: applicant must provide employment-offer letter on company letterhead showing start date and either salary or hourly rate plus weekly hours to be worked.
 In lieu of 30 days of income history, applicant must provide rental history that verifies an ability to pay rent, and a credit history with no more than $1,000 in delinquent accounts (excluding medical).